Tharun-C0/URBAN-SOUND-CLASSIFICATION-CNN-RANDOM-FOREST/README.md

 🔮 Future Improvements
 Use advanced models like LSTM / Transformers
 Real-time sound classification system
-Deploy as a web/mobile application
+Deployment as a web/mobile application